-S Emsaki is an interdisciplinary artist from Isfahan, Iran, who lives and works bicoastally in the United States.
-Emsaki’s practice ranges from video to printing processes, in-situ drawings, and archival interventions to address the material, historical, and ecological narratives of human and non-human petro-subjects.
-Emsaki is the 2024–25 recipient of the Helen Frankenthaler Foundation Residency at the International Studio & Curatorial Program and a recent alum of the Whitney Museum Independent Study Program in New York.
-They earned an MFA from Yale University and a BA from UC Berkeley, where they were selected for the Wendy Sussman Award and the Eisner Prize.
-Emsaki's work has been exhibited and screened at Ashkal Alwan’s aashra Programming, Beirut, Lebanon; the San Francisco Arts Commission Galleries, CA; Provincetown Art Association and Museum, MA; Westbeth Gallery, NY; and Gallatin Galleries, New York University.
-They’ve attended fellowships and residencies at Yaddo Corporation, NY; the Fine Arts Work Center, MA; The Atlantic Center for the Arts, FL; the ICA, and the Paul Mellon Center in London, UK.
+S Emsaki is a process-based interdisciplinary artist from Isfahan, Iran, currently living and working bicoastally in the United States.
+Their practice spans video, printmaking, in-situ drawing, and archival intervention, tracing the temporal and material residues of erasure and domination—and their entanglement with human and nonhuman petro-subjects.
+Emsaki is a 2025–26 Studio Residency Program artist at Smack Mellon and the 2024–25 recipient of the Helen Frankenthaler Foundation Residency at the International Studio & Curatorial Program in Brooklyn, NY.
+They are a recent alum of the Whitney Museum Independent Study Program and hold an MFA from Yale University and a BA from UC Berkeley, where they received the Wendy Sussman Award and the Eisner Prize.
+Their work has been exhibited and screened at venues including Smack Mellon, NY; Ashkal Alwan’s aashra Programming in Beirut, Lebanon; the San Francisco Arts Commission Galleries, CA; Provincetown Art Association and Museum, MA; Westbeth Gallery, NY; and Gallatin Galleries at NYU.
+Emsaki has participated in residencies and fellowships at Yaddo, NY; the Fine Arts Work Center, MA; Atlantic Center for the Arts, FL; the Institute of Contemporary Art; and the Paul Mellon Centre in London, UK.
+In 2025, they received a Foundation for Contemporary Arts Emergency Grant.

 Contact